gobigg/HomeAssistantConfiguration/packages/README.md

 #### laundry_dryer
 Basically the same as laundry_washing_machine, see below.

-#### laundry_Outdoor
+#### laundry_outdoor
-Keeping track of if there is laundry hanging to dry Outdoor (on balcony) manually by pressing a switch.
-Notifications if there is aprobaility it's going to rain and laundry is hanging Outdoor and if the laundry has hung Outdoor for 12 hours (probably dry by then...).
+Keeping track of if there is laundry hanging to dry outdoor (on balcony) manually by pressing a switch.
+Notifications if there is a probability it's going to rain and laundry is hanging outdoor and if the laundry has hung outdoors for 12 hours (probably dry by then).

 #### laundry_washing_machine
 Sensor and input_select for washing machine (with the help of Fibaro wall plug).
 Automations for checking what state the washing machine is in and sending notifications and turning a light red (red light temporarely turned off) when it's done, but only under certain circumstances (time and presence).
 Using actionable notifications for ios.

 #### lights_at_dark
-Automations for turning on certain lights based on sunset, and turn them off again at midnight.
+Automations for turning on certain lights based on sunset, and turn them off again at night.

 #### lights_at_presence
 Automations for turning on certain lights if we come home during the night and then turning the Outdoor lights off again after ten minutes.
 Turn certain ceiling lights on if we come home based on sunset (it's nice to come home to a little bit of light during the winter especially).